coffeeandchill229/coffeeandchill229/README.md

 - 📫 How to reach me **nguyenngocdat.dev@gmail.com**

-- ⚡ Fun fact **Dragonflies suck water up their butts \n and shoot it out like jets when they get tired.**
+- ⚡ Fun fact **Dragonflies suck water up their butts and shoot it out like jets when they get tired.**

 <h3 align="left">Connect with me:</h3>